xamarin/dev-days-labs/HandsOnLab/README.md

 ### View Model

 The **SpeakersViewModel.cs** will provide all of the functionality for how our main Xamarin.Forms view will display data.
 It will consist of a list of speakers and a method that can be called to get the speakers from the server.
-It will also contain a boolean flag that will indicate if the we are getting data in a background task.
+It will also contain a boolean flag that will indicate if we are getting data in a background task.

 #### Implementing INotifyPropertyChanged

 *INotifyPropertyChanged* is important for data binding in MVVM Frameworks.
-This is an interface that, when implemented, let's our view know about changes to the model.
+This is an interface that, when implemented, lets our view know about changes to the model.

 Update: